NotYuSheng/open-webui_secure/SECURITY.md

 # Security Policy

+> [!IMPORTANT]
-Note, a new tag is only created when significant changes are made to the repo.
+> A new tag is only created when significant changes are made to the repo.
 A tag is **NOT** created after every CVE fix.
 Refer to [packages](https://github.com/NotYuSheng/open-webui_secure/pkgs/container/open-webui_secure) for the latest secured image of `open-webui_secure`.

 ## Supported Versions